This quick registration will help you navigate deeper into the realm of our website. Don’t worry; your details are safe with us.

 Observatory and Planetarium:

 Located on top of a hill close to the center, Brno Observatory provides an unusual experience for both, the young and old.
 This educational institution is put together with a great concept.
 You can gaze at the starlit sky, hear about the solar system, explore outer space in the astronomical observatory and also enjoy performances related to celestial bodies.
-You must definitely include the planetarium in your itinerary while visiting Brno.
+You must definitely include the planetarium in your list of best places to visit in Brno.

 Stretched across an area of 65 hectares on the outskirts of the city, the Brno City Zoological Garden houses animals from all continents of the world except the Antarctic.
 The endangered species whose captive breeding is done here include Sumatran tiger, Przewalski's horse, and also few local species like the little owl and rare rodent species like European ground squirrel.
 A rarity in the zoo is the pavilion of the Tropical Kingdom.